-CON 162 Construction Drafting II /4 cr. hrs./6 periods (3 lec., 3 lab) □ Prerequisites: CON 112 and MTH 090 or 110.
+CON 162 Construction Drafting II /4 cr. hrs./6 periods (3 lec., 3 lab)

+□Prerequisites: CON 112 and MTH 110 or higher.

 Practical application of construction drafting principles.
 The student will develop a complete set of working drawings for a wood frame and masonry building, using a systems-drafting format.